osscar-org/osscar-website/about/roadmap.rst

   :alt: osscar timeline
   :align: center

-OSSCAR project started from October, 2019.
-During the 1st year (2019-2020), we were focusing on developing components for the framework of the OSSCAR web applications.
-We were trying several different tools such as appmode_ for rendering the notebooks and Jmol_ for the molecular visualization.
-However, we chose the Voila_ program to render the interactive notebooks into web apps.
-We developed OSSCAR style template (`voila-osscar-template`_)for the Voila web apps.
+The OSSCAR project started in October, 2019.
+During the 1st year (2019-2020), our focus was primarily on the development of components for the OSSCAR web applications framework.
+We experimented with several different tools such as appmode_ for rendering the notebooks and Jmol_ for the molecular visualizations.
+We opted to leverage the Voila_ Jupyter extension to render the interactive notebooks as web apps.
+We subsequently developed an OSSCAR style template (`voila-osscar-template`_) for the Voila web apps.

-In the 2nd year (2020-2021), we were starting developing interactive notebooks for computational chemistry and computational physics education.
+In the 2nd year (2020-2021), we began developing interactive notebooks for computational chemistry and computational physics education.
 We developed several interactive notebooks for quantum mechanics education.
-We were using the free cloud server `mybinder.org`_ to deliver the notebooks as web apps.
-The proof of concept of web apps turn to work well.
-However, we also found there was a major drawback using the mybinder server, which the loading process was very slow.
-We were also starting to develop custom Jupyter widgets for computational chemistry and computational physics, like the `widget-periodictable`_ (a interactive periodic table as Jupyter widget).
+At the time, we were using the free cloud server `mybinder.org`_ to deliver the notebooks as web apps.
+The proof-of-concept web apps proved to work well.
+However, we found that there was a major drawback using the mybinder server, with the loading process proving to be very slow.
+We were also starting to develop custom Jupyter widgets for computational chemistry and computational physics, like the `widget-periodictable`_ (an interactive periodic table as Jupyter widget).

-In the 3rd year (2021-2022), we were developing several custom Jupyter widgets for computational chemistry and physics, like `widget-bzvisualizer`_ (a Jupyter widget to visualize the 1st Brillouin zone and band path), `widget-bandsplot`_ (a widget to plot bandstructure and density of states), `widget-code-input`_ (a widget to allow users to define Python function interactively).
+In the 3rd year (2021-2022), we have developed several custom Jupyter widgets for computational chemistry and physics, like `widget-bzvisualizer`_ (a Jupyter widget to visualize the 1st Brillouin zone and band path), `widget-bandsplot`_ (a widget to plot bandstructure and density of states), `widget-code-input`_ (a widget to allow users to define interactive Python functions).
 We created a collection of interactive and educational web apps for quantum mechanics and computational materials science, which contains sections such as "quantum mechanics", "band theory", "statistical mechanics" and "molecular dynamics".
 We set up two dokku_ servers under the Materials Cloud project at Swiss supercomputing infrastructure at CSCS_.
-Our web apps have been deployed on dokku servers with lower latency.
+Our web apps have since been successfully deployed on dokku servers with lower latency.

-In the 4th year (2022-2023), we are planning to make more high quality interactive web apps and introduce new technologies for interaction.
-We are going to present and promote OSSCAR project in conferences and workshops.
-We will encourage more people both from EPFL and outside to contribute and use OSSCAR web apps and technologies.
-We are aiming to introduce OSSCAR project to world's top universities' classrooms (such as Harvard and MIT).
+In the 4th year (2022-2023), we are planning to make more high quality interactive web apps and introduce new technologies to support them.
+We are going to present and promote the OSSCAR project in conferences and workshops.
+Moreover, we will encourage more instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a breadth of academic institutions.

 Milestone
 ----------